 Switched the “Includes” tab to have file lists with columns (listing include count / line count), and added a “go to previous file” button for navigation.

 That’s it!
-Get them on bitbucket here.
+Get them on github here.